container-job-runner/cjr/README.md

   containerPath: /folder
 ```

-**Tempfs**: A temporary filesystem that resides in the host's memory
+**Tempfs**: A temporary filesystem that resides in the host's memory.
+Tempfs mounts have two required properties:
 1. *type* - must be equal to `tempfs`
 2. *containerPath* - path on container where the volume path will be mounted to